so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 ### Why does the gap survive? — a probe of the latent's geometry

 Each TEST patch is interpolated towards the **same** partner patch, in both spaces, and two quantities are measured: how much the *image* changed, and how much the *anatomy* changed.
-No training, no generative model — a statement about the space, not about our models.

 ```
   eps    space     visible dL1   |dPBL|   dPBL/dL1